solbu/hldig/CODE_OF_CONDUCT.md

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the projects leadership.

+## Disagreements on these rules

+The project maintainers decide how to implement and enforce these rules.
+When there is disputes, we reserve the right to disagree with you.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]